nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 Lets create an empty file using the `touch` command.
 Enter the command:

 ```
-$ touch testfile.txt
+$ touch testfile
 ```

 Then list the contents of the directory again using `ls`.
 You should see that a new entry, called `testfile`, exists.
 It does not have a slash at the end, showing that it is not a directory.
 The `touch` command just creates an empty file.

 Some terminals can color the directory entries in this very convenient way.
-In those terminals, use `ls --color` instead of `ls`.
+In those terminals, use `ls --color` or `ls -G` instead of `ls`.
 Now your directories, files, and executables will have different colors.

-You can also use the command `ls -l` to see whether items in a directory are files or directories. `ls -l` gives a lot more information too, such as the size of the file and information about the owner.
-If the entry is a directory, then the first letter will be a "d".
-The fifth column shows you the size of the entries in bytes.
-Notice that `testfile` has a size of zero.

-Now, let's get rid of `testfile`.
+Now if you use the command `ls -l` you will notice that `testfile` has a size of zero.
+OK then, let's get rid of `testfile`.
 To remove a file, just enter the command:

 ```
 $ rm -i testfile